Schoko3001/x64_assembly_Tutorial/README.md

 # x64assemblyTutorial
 ### short introduction
 I am currently learning x64assembly, and i will be writing this as I am learning.
 This Tutorial is written exactly how I would have wished a Tutorial to be when learning.
-This repository is not really made for anyone to read, and more like a document for me to re-read and reflect on, however it is written in a way that should be understandable to anyone.
+This repository is not really made for anyone to read, and more like a document for me to re-read and reflect on, however it is written in a way that should be understandable to anyone with a little knowledge about adresses, heap and stack.
 Also, feel free to correct me if i made any mistakes.

 My first step of learning assembly was to figure out which kind i wanted to learn.